pittcsc/pittcswiki/docs/setup-dev.md

 Say you want to make 5 different guides about research.

-1. Make a new folder in the `src/guides/academics/` folder, called `research` (where academics is the appropiate category)
+1. Make a new folder in the `src/guides/academics/` folder, called `research` (where academics is the appropriate category)
 2. Add an `index.md` in this folder to serve as on overview. (this will be reachable via /guides/academics/research/)
 3. Add more markdown files inside the folder!